rehanguha/rehanguha.github.io/_posts/2021-02-27-cellex-rapid-test.md

 ---
 layout: post
 title: "Cellex Rapid test :: Probability for getting Antibodies for SARS-CoV-2"
 excerpt: "The Cellex qSARS-CoV-2 IgG/IgM Rapid Test is a lateral flow chromatographic immunoassay which can detect antibodies against th SARS-CoV-2 virus.
-We will answer a quation what is the probability of a person haveing an antibody when that is is tested positive for COVID."
+We will answer a quation what is the probability of a person having an antibody when that is is tested positive for COVID."
 categories: [Mathematics, Statistics, Epidemic]
 tags: [Probability, COVID-19, SARS-CoV-2]
 share: true